SFDO-Tooling/CumulusCI/docs/robot_new.rst

 What makes Robot Framework an ideal acceptance testing framework for Salesforce?

 * Human readable test cases: Robot uses *domain-specific language*, or DSL, for testing in a browser.
 A DSL takes a complex set of instructions and presents them in a human-readable language.
 With robot, instead of writing elaborate code for your test cases, you use basic, digestible keywords that don't require code syntax or functions.
-* Test cases use keywords: Robot helps circumvent the actual writing of code (or, more accurately, writing as much code as previously required) by instead relying on reuseable keywords.
+* Test cases use keywords: Robot helps circumvent the actual writing of code (or, more accurately, writing as much code as previously required) by relying on reuseable keywords.
 * Libraries provide keywords: Salesforce has a comprehensive standard library of robot keywords created specifically to anticipate the needs of testers.

 Existing testing tools like Apex and JEST are good for writing unit tests and low-level integration tests.
 However, it can be difficult to separate the intent of the test, and the features being tested, from the implementation of the test when using those tools.